Capitalyst/documentation/README.md

 ## Technologies Used

 WiseVault is a versatile application that supports multiple devices and utilizes a diverse range of technology stacks.
-- React.JS
-- Express.JS
-- Node.JS
-- MongoDB
-- Flutter
+- Frontend: React.JS, Next.JS, Bootstrap, Material UI, Flutter
+- Backend: Node.JS
-- Gemini
+- Database: MongoDB, Firebase
+- LLM Model for Chatbot
+- Yahoo Finance Data Reader Model : https://github.com/pydata/pandas-datareader/blob/main/pandas_datareader/yahoo/daily.py

 The choice of these technologies is based on factors such as their scalability, cross-platform compatibility, community support, availability of libraries and frameworks, and familiarity of the development team.